 Reception of victims of torture, violence and trauma

 No system for early identification of victims of torture or other forms of ill-treatment by competent authorities and professionals has yet been developed.
 According to the LITP, applicants who need special reception and/or procedural guarantees, especially victims of torture, rape or other serious forms of psychological, physical or sexual violence, shall be provided with the appropriate health care related to their specific condition or the consequences resulting from the mentioned acts.

-However until today in practice the system for addressing the consequences of torture among applicants has not been established.
-It is also unclear who can get treatment and under which conditions, and who should provide such treatments.
+The system for addressing the consequences of torture among applicants was not established in practice for years and there was a lack of clarity on who can get treatment and under which conditions, and who should provide such treatments.
+However in 2020, the Ordinance on health care standards for applicants for international protection and foreigners under temporary protection entered into force regulating, amongst other, also the scope of health care for vulnerable groups.
 This is discussed in detail in Health Care.

 Article 4(1)(14) LITP.

 Article 56(4) LITP; Article 6(1) Ordinance on the Realisation of Material Reception Conditions.

 Article 7(3) Ordinance on the Realisation of Material Reception Conditions.

 Article 12(1)-(3) Ordinance on the Realisation of Material Reception Conditions.

 Article 20(2) Ordinance on the Realisation of Material Reception Conditions.